ILLUSTRATIONS BY JOHN RITTER

 New neighbors eventually moved in, and they seemed like nice people.

-After his capture, Bulger was tried in Boston and convicted on charges related to 11 murders and other crimes.
-He was sentenced to two life terms and is currently in federal prison in Florida.
+Note: After his capture, Bulger was tried in Boston and convicted on charges related to 11 murders and other crimes.
+He was sentenced to two life terms and died in a federal prison in West Virginia prison on October 30, 2018.

 Buy a copy of All These Wonders: True Stories About Facing the Unknown.via amazon.com